Update: June 16, 2020

 What this means for you

 If you have not filed for a PPP loan, and you and your advisor decide it is the right choice for your business, you have another chance to apply.
-Call your bank or financial advisor to start the process—if the first round of funding is any indication, this window of opportunity will be short.
+Call your bank or financial advisor to start the process.

 If you have already applied for a PPP loan, please check with your lender about the status of your application in the queue for approval.
 You may also stop the process once the loan is approved, if you decide you no longer need the funds.